 Kerosene heaters are rated for indoor or outdoor use.
 Generally speaking, larger kerosene heaters are designed for outside use.
 Using an 80,000 – 200,000 BTU heater in a closed garage could be very dangerous, due to both carbon monoxide and fire danger.

 Instead, there are a wide range of kerosene heaters designed for indoor use that could be perfect.
-For example, for my 600 square foot garage workshop, I purchased this Sengoku KeroHeat 23,500-BTU Indoor/Outdoor Portable Convection Kerosene Heater for less than $150 and found it was the perfect size for my needs.
+For example, for my 600 square foot garage workshop heater, I purchased this Sengoku KeroHeat 23,500-BTU Indoor/Outdoor Portable Convection Kerosene Heater.
+I pain less than $150 and found it was the perfectly sized shop heater for my needs.
+As with any portable heater, you need to be cautious that it’s not placed too close to a combustible surface, overheats and causes a fire.
+Plus, check that it has all the appropriate safety elements, including a tip over feature that will instantly shutoff the burner if the unit were to fall.

-In my case, I wasn’t looking to heat to what would be a normal “room temperature” but one that would take the edge off a chilly day so I could work there with just a heavy work shirt.
-I’ve just gone though my first winter with the unit and it worked well.
+In my case, I wasn’t looking to heat to what would be a normal “room temperature.”
+I needed one that would take the edge off a chilly day so I could work with just a heavy work shirt.
+I’ve just gone though my first winter with the unit heater and it worked well.